• Skip to main content

 The church is built so proportionally that you would never guess the ceiling right above you is 150 feet (50 meters) high.
 The itinerary is quite easy to follow since they put a barrier in the middle for crowd control.
 Start your itinerary in a counter-clockwise walk around the entire basilica.

 Luckily, St. Peter’s Basilica is really easy to reach.
-Depending on your preferences, you can take the Metro, a bus, a cab, or just walk.
+It’s located in Piazza San Pietro of Vatican City.
+Depending on your preferences, you can take the metro, a bus, a cab, or just walk.

-How To Take the Metro To the Vatican
+How To Take the Metro To St. Peter’s Basilica

 About 20 minutes